For Whole Body Control#

 It is worth first asking why learning from humans is relatively simple for locomotion.
 The answer is straightforward: the contacts are simple.

 Most of the time, locomotion only involves the feet touching the ground.
 That contact structure is relatively easy to model in simulation, and it also leads to a small sim-to-real gap.
 Once contact with external objects enters the picture, the gap grows quickly.
 Contact in a physics simulator is still a heavy simplification of the real world, and even the physical parameters that remain are often far from reality.
-A learned policy can therefore go OOD very easily and fail in complex real-world contact settings.
+A learned policy (few trajectories tracker as policy) can therefore go OOD very easily and fail in complex real-world contact settings.

 This is not a difficulty unique to learning from humans.
 It is built into any sim-to-real problem.
 For example, one can use RL with reward shaping to train a dexterous hand to pick up a hammer and drive a nail.
 That setting does not use human demonstration, but once the policy is deployed in the real world, success is still hard because the contacts are hard.